Spring 2016 Internship Positions Available

 Please note that the availability of internship positions within a given department varies by semester.
 To inquire about internship opportunities in departments not listed below, or if you have a general question not addressed on this page, please email the internship committee at email@example.com.

-Internships are available in Books Acquisitions, Books Editorial, Books Marketing, Books Sales, Journals Marketing, and Digital Initiatives.
-These are unpaid, part-time internships from September through December.
-Hours will be negotiated, but candidates should be able to commit at least 10 hours per week.
+Internships are available in Books Acquisitions, Books Editorial, Books Marketing, Books Sales, Books Publicity, Books Production, Journals Marketing, and Digital Initiatives.
+These are unpaid, part-time internships from May through August.
+Hours will be negotiated, but candidates should be able to commit at least 10 hours per week

 The ideal intern candidates will have: a strong desire to learn about publishing, basic computer skills, excellent communication and organizational skills, the ability to work well individually and as a member of a group, an eye for detail, good judgment, a positive attitude, and a willingness to take initiative.